anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 "This is only a local understanding", says a new voice, one of the other participants gathered with you.
 "What are its relations to the whole?".
 The perceptual frame shifts from organ to organisation, directing your awareness through a vast circulatory network circumventing anatomical locations.
 A network which connects functions and enactments.

-"We are still learning the best techniques for dissection", speaks the first voice, with no emotion, "we may call it an empirical system to perform systematic dissection of the ideal body" The dissection continues and increasingly, you have the sensation that you are making the gestures with your own hands.
+"We may call it an empirical system to perform systematic dissection of the ideal body", speaks the first voice again.
+The dissection continues and increasingly, you have the sensation that you are making the gestures with your own hands.
 You learn from each cut, and a humid sensation fills the room.
+"We are still learning the best techniques for dissection", reminds the voice.

+In the past demonstrations were usually spread over several days, and limited to the winter months, in an unheated room facing northward to keep the sun out.
+These measures are no longer necessary.
+In the air there no longer lingers a smell of incense.
+There is no, far stronger, smell of rot.
+Although we still attempt to start with the most perishable parts of the corpus.
+There is still something unnerving, and unpleasant.

 https://anatomiesofintelligence.github.io/posts/2018-10-16-leiden-cutting-tools

 https://anatomiesofintelligence.github.io/posts/2018-10-14-anatomical-theatre-leiden-engraving

-This is your third day of anatomical demonstrations.
-This is normal, as they are usually spread over several days, and limited to the winter months.
-The room is unheated, facing northward to keep the sun out.
-In the air there lingers a smell of incense, but there is a far stronger, unpleasant smell.
-The smell of rot.
-Although we have attempted to start with the most perishable parts.
-It is not very pleasant.

 Dealing with the disgusting insides of the body and with severed body parts is, of course inevitable for anatomists.
 Paradoxically, is is also a manner in which to gain access to knowledge about the beauty and perfection of a data corpus.
 Can you imagine?
 That under all the bloody bias there is indeed something of profound beauty?